FasterXML/jackson-datatypes-misc/README.md

 * [org.json](json-org/) for JSON model datatypes ([org.json](http://json.org/java)) (included in Android SDK)

+(note that repo was created for Jackson 2.11: prior to this, individual datatype modules had their own repos)

 ## License

 All modules are licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).